-SR in the literature
+2. Spontaneous recognition in the confidentiality literature

-The OECD Glossary of Statistical Terms defines 'spontaneous recognition' as
+The probability of spontaneous recognition is a statistical characteristic of the data.
+The OECD Glossary of Statistical Terms defines "spontaneous recognition" as

-... the recognition of an individual within the dataset.
+"...the recognition of an individual within the dataset.
 This may occur by accident or because a data intruder is searching for a particular individual.
-This is more likely to be successful if the individual has a rare combination of characteristics which is known to the intruder.
+This is more likely to be successful if the individual has a rare combination of characteristics which is known to the intruder."
 (OECD, 2005)

 This glossary was defined and adopted to encourage the consistent use of statistical language across countries, academics and NSIs.
-However, the definition given above is not widely used, largely because it includes deliberate searching (and therefore includes intruder models).
+However, the definition given above is not widely used, largely because it includes deliberate searching.

-Duncan et al's (2011) definition is closer to the more commonly understood definition:
+Duncan et al. (2011) give the more commonly understood definition:

+"The notion of spontaneous recognition is simple.
 You know of person X who has an unusual combination of attribute values.
 You are working on a data set and observe that a record within that data set also has those same attribute values.
 You infer that the record must be that of person X. In order to be truly spontaneous you must have no intent to identify.
-Otherwise this is just a specific form of deliberate linkage.
-(Duncan et al, p35)
+Otherwise this is just a specific form of deliberate linkage."
+(Duncan et al., p.
+35)

-Duncan et al (2011, p29) explicitly distinguish spontaneous recognition from 'snooping' or 'intruder' models where the user takes actions specifically to identify a data subject.
-We use the more common Duncan et al definition here.
+Duncan et al. (2011, p.
+29) explicitly distinguish spontaneous recognition from "snooping" or "intruder" models where the user takes actions specifically to identify a data subject.
+Spontaneous recognition is the "specific form" of the more general intruder model because it does not require active searching.

-In one sense, there is a large literature discussing spontaneous recognition: most of the general statistical works on SDC (eg Hundepool et al, 2012) cover it, as do the guidelines produced by NSIs.
-It is often used to give examples of extreme values; for example, GSS(2014) describe it:
+In one sense, there is a large literature discussing spontaneous recognition: most of the general statistical works on SDC (e.g. Hundepool et al., 2012) cover it, as do the guidelines produced by NSIs.
+It is often used to give examples of extreme values; for example, GSS (2014) propose:

-An intruder may spontaneously recognise an individual in the microdata by means of published information.
+"An intruder may spontaneously recognise an individual in the microdata by means of published information.
 This can occur for instance when a respondent has unusual characteristics and is either an acquaintance or a well-known public figure such as a politician, an entertainer or a very successful business person.
-An example is the "Rich List" which publishes annual salaries of high-earning individuals.
-(GSS, 2014, p18)
+An example is the "Rich List" which publishes annual salaries of high-earning individuals."
+(GSS, 2014, p.
+18)